shixingxing/Duix-Mobile/duix-android/dh_aigc_android/README_en.md

 ---

-## 5. Proguard Configuration
+## 7. Proguard Configuration

-If obfuscation is used, please add the following in `proguard-rules.pro`:
+If using obfuscation, add the following in `proguard-rules.pro`:

 ```proguard
 -keep class ai.guiji.duix.DuixNcnn{*; }